Effects of Coronal Mass Ejection on PSR J1022+1001 and Possible Mode Change of PSR J2145-0750 in the InPTA DR2: Analyzing a possible mode change epoch of PSR J2145 0750

 \section{Analyzing a possible mode change epoch of PSR J2145$-$0750}

+\SC{Mode change in a MSP refers to the transition between two (or more) distinct pulse profile shapes, arising from a change in the configuration of the pulsar's magnetosphere~\citep{ModeChange_Magnetospheric_1, ModeChange_Magnetospheric_2}.
+Usually one mode (normal mode) is favoured for most of the time, and switches sporadically to alternative mode(s) (abnormal mode(s)) at other times.} \SC{For the} PSR J2145$-$0750 \SC{a normalized median absolute deviation (NMAD) outlier-search applied to its DM series identifies an outlying epoch with a very good detection and having DM deviation exceeding 3$\times$NMAD (see the red-coloured encircled point in Fig.~\ref{fig:J2145_outliers}).
+Besides the prominent outlier, the DM time series of PSR J2145$-$0750 shows several small time-scale deviations around its median value (see Fig.~\ref{fig:J2145_outliers}).}

-PSR J2145$-$0750 is one of the brightest pulsars in the InPTA sample, with a distinct multi-component profile morphology, making it a natural candidate to investigate profile stability in detail.
-The DM time series of PSR J2145$-$0750 shows a lot of small-time-scale deviations around its median value, with a prominent outlier lying well below the median belt (see Fig.~\ref{fig:J2145_outliers}).
-Interestingly, not all of these deviations are due to poor detection -- there is a significant number of such data points showing good detection with high S/N, indicating the possibility of profile showing marginal variability w.r.t. its template.
-To examine further, we proceeded as follows.
+\SC{Interestingly, all of these small-time-scale deviations also correspond to} good detections with high S/N, indicating the possibility of profile showing marginal variability w.r.t. its template.
+To examine further\SC{, the physical significance of the prominent outlier, and the small-time-scale deviations,} we proceeded as follows.